roboscala/sbt-robovm/README.md

 ### Tips

 * All paths in the configuration are relative to the base directory.
-* During typical development, you usually ends up with two pairs of signing identity and profile, one for development and one for deployment.
-It is possible to scope the `signingIdentity/Profile` keys to automatically use the deployment pair when building an ipa:
+* During typical development, you usually end up with two pairs of signing identity and profile, one for development and one for distribution.
+It is possible to scope the `signingIdentity/Profile` keys to automatically use the distribution pair when building an ipa:
 ```scala
 provisioningProfile := Some("name of development profile"),
 signingIdentity := Some("name of development identity"),